animeavi/twoot/README.md

 **UPDATE 08 OCT 2022** VERSION 2.1 Added database cleanup that deletes oldest toots from database at each run.
-Keep MAX_REC_COUNT (50 by default) rows in db for each twitter feed.
+Keep MAX_REC_COUNT (50 by default) rows in db for each twitter feed.t

 **UPDATE 14 SEP 2022** Added information about the status of throttling applied by the Mastodon instance in the debug log.
 Logging level can be changed